10 Construction Industry Marketing Trends to Keep an Eye On

 Sales departments require more than just pipeline management in their CRM systems.
 They need to utilise the task and customer management to manage multiple customer demands at once.
 Marketing departments required marketing specialists who can conduct email marketing and other campaigns to support the sales efforts of lead generation.
 Customer care departments may also have demands on the CRM that must be included in the design.

-Design can be a challenge for companies from the outset with a design not suitably customised to your specific business sales and marketing requirements.
+Design can be a challenge for companies from the outset, with a design not suitably customised to your specific business sales and marketing requirements.
 The out-of-the-box industry customisation or sales methodology often does not meet your company’s requirements delivering reports of little value.
 The design must include your current business requirements and the future requirements of where the teams should be evolving to gain the most value and team uptake.

 Adoption is a significant barrier to gaining value from the investment of a CRM.
 Marketing will typically engage more readily as the system will automatically record the activities.
 Sales, however, must make an effort to enter notes after each activity.
 Your company can experience low adoption rates for a variety of reasons, including unnecessary complexity, usability, and access issues, poor reporting, manual data entry, and poor transformation management.

-For many salespeople, the transparency can be confronting and create cultural barriers across the team.
+For many salespeople, transparency can be confronting and create cultural barriers across the team.
 A low rate of adoption is a common problem that devalues any investment in CRM for both sales and marketing.